Ash Wednesday (poem): References in other works

 Two lines from Ash Wednesday are slightly misremembered by the character Clarice Starling in Thomas Harris's book The Silence of the Lambs and the 1991 film adaptation thereof.
 In the poem, the lines read "Teach us to care and not to care / Teach us to sit still."
 In the book, Clarice recalls the latter line as "Teach us to be still."
 It is unclear whether this mistake is a genuine error of Harris's memory and/or research, or intentionally misquoted as a method of indirect characterization: Starling is described as well-read and intelligent, but more oriented toward action than she is toward academia.

+Chris Marker uses the two lines "Because I know that time is always time And place is always and only place" from Ash Wednesday as the epitaph to the English version of his film Sans Soleil.
+The French version of the film uses a quote from Racine.